 - Spread the apple and mushroom mixture over the surface of the pork loin.

-- Starting with a long side, tightly roll up each tenderloin.
+- Starting with a long side, tightly roll up the pork loin.
 Secure the seams with the toothpicks.

 - Meanwhile, preheat a large pan.